ralphbean/submodulewrap/README.rst

 ::

-    rhc-tail-files -a tg2app -l your@email.com
+    rhc-tail-files -a wrappedapp -l your@email.com